Pulpyyyy/schedule-state-card/README.md

 ### Data Structure

-The modded component generates entities with the following attributes:
+The schedule_state component generates entities with the following attributes:

 ```javascript
 {